python/cpython/Doc/reference/datamodel.rst

 .. data:: object.__slots__

    This class variable can be assigned a string, iterable, or sequence of strings with variable names used by instances.
-If defined in a new-style class, *__slots__* reserves space for the declared variables and prevents the automatic creation of *__dict__* and *__weakref__* for each instance.
+If defined in a class, *__slots__* reserves space for the declared variables and prevents the automatic creation of *__dict__* and *__weakref__* for each instance.